 Fines for not abiding by COVID guidelines, such as not wearing a mask or going to parties, have warranted up to $2,000.
 If these aren’t followed, there’s a high chance that you may be fined.
 In Connecticut, specific guidelines to follow are wearing masks in public places and socially distance at least 6-feet apart from others.
 The Connecticut Travel Advisory List also shows safety measures travelers from other states have to follow.
 It includes every state except for New York, Rhode Island, New Jersey, and Hawaii.
 If a state you’re traveling to is on this list, you’ll be required to quarantine for at least 14 days upon reentering the state.
 Failure to do so will result in large fines as well.

 Other Holiday Arrests

 The holiday season always carries higher risks of being arrested or fined, even if there isn’t an ongoing pandemic.
-DUIs, which are typical during holidays, can result in arrests with sentences between 3 months to a year in jail.
-Another way to get arrested over the holidays are outstanding warrants which can be prevented by turning yourself in to police as soon as the warrant is active.
-Domestic disputes and disorderly conduct are charges stemming from family gatherings, and sometimes can lead to a loved one landing in jail on Thanksgiving and in need of bail bonds services.
+DUIs, which are typical during holidays, can result in holiday arrests with sentences between 3 months to a year in jail.
+Another way to get arrested over the holidays is outstanding warrants which can be prevented by turning yourself into police as soon as the warrant is active.
+Domestic disputes and disorderly conduct are charges stemming from family gatherings and sometimes can lead to a loved one landing in jail on Thanksgiving and in need of bail bonds services.

 While we wish you a happy and safe holiday celebration this year away from any possible criminal charges, 3-D Bail Bonds services are available 24/7 at the most affordable prices and payment plans.
 Because you never know, our bail bondsmen are always near you.
 Contact a bail bondsman by phone at (860) 247-2245 or visit our closest location.
-We’re a licensed bail bonds agency serving every city in Connecticut since 1997.
+We have a team of licensed bail bonds agents serving every city in Connecticut since 1997.